MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global-tax-calcuation-service-overview.md

 The tax calculation service integrates with Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 Eventually, it will also integrate with Dynamics 365 Project Operations, Dynamics 365 Commerce, and other first-party and third-party applications.

-The tax calculation service is a Microsoft-based tax engine that offers exponential scalability.
+The tax calculation service is a microservice-based tax engine that offers exponential scalability.
 It can help you perform the following tasks:

 - Configure the tax calculation service through Regulatory Configuration Service (RCS).
 RCS is an enhanced version of the Electronic reporting (ER) designer and is available as a standalone service.
 - Configure the tax matrix to automatically determine tax codes and rates.